nautobot/nautobot/docs/plugins/development.md

 * `full_width_page()` - Inject content across the entire bottom of the page
 * `buttons()` - Add buttons to the top of the page

-Each of these methods must return HTML content suitable for inclusion in the object template.
-Two instance attributes are available for context:

-* `self.obj` - The object being viewed
-* `self.context` - The current template context

 Additionally, a `render()` method is available for convenience.
 This method accepts the name of a template to render, and any additional context data you want to pass.
 Its use is optional, however.

+When a PluginTemplateExtension is instantiated, context data is assigned to `self.context`.
+Available data include:

+* `obj` - The object being viewed
+* `request` - The current request
+* `settings` - Global NetBox settings
+* `config` - Plugin-specific configuration parameters

+For example, accessing `{{ request.user }}` within a template will return the current user.

 Declared subclasses should be gathered into a list or tuple for integration with NetBox.
 By default, NetBox looks for an iterable named `template_extensions` within a `template_content.py` file.
 (This can be overridden by setting `template_extensions` to a custom value on the plugin's PluginConfig.)
 An example is below.